Skip to main content

 Sheffield Children’s Hospital provides a highly specialised service for children with hypothalamic and pituitary tumours.
 The service is co-led by Professor Paul Dimitri, Consultant in Paediatric Endocrinology and Mr. Saurabh Sinha, Consultant in Paediatric Neurosurgery who is nationally recognised as a paediatric trans-sphenoidal surgeon.
 Hypothalamic and Pituitary Tumour (HPT) The service has been designed...

+If you would like to be part of the work to improve car parking, please contact the Immunology Team on 0114 2717223.
 Our Immunology and Infectious Diseases Service investigates and manages children with possible recurrent or unusual infections.
-We provide a holistic multidisciplinary care for diagnosis and management of children with rare primary immunodeficiency (PID), and complex infection serving South Yorkshire and Humber.
-We aim to provide a high quality, accessible and sustainable service that meets the...
+We provide a holistic multidisciplinary care for diagnosis and management of children with rare primary immunodeficiency (PID),...

 Our Inherited Metabolic Disease (IMD) Service provides treatment for babies and children with a wide range of metabolic disorders.
 While individually rare, collectively these diseases are a common cause of admission to hospital in childhood.
 Our well-organised and effective clinical services are a huge benefit for affected children and their families.
 About metabolic disease Our metabolism...